PointOptics is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Looking through the bore of the rifle, adjust its position until the bullseye is aligned with the center of the barrel.
 Fasten the rifle and gun vice so they do not move or get bumped.

-Next, looking through the scope mounted on the rifle, use the elevation and windage turrets to move the reticle in line with the bullseye of the target.
-You can then double-check that bore and reticles are both aligned with the middle of the target.
+Next, looking through the scope mounted on the rifle, use the elevation and windage turrets to move the reticle in line with the target’s bullseye.
+You can then double-check that the bore and reticles are aligned with the target’s middle.

-There are bore sight kits available that help make this process be more accurate, but they are not necessary.
+Bore sight kits are available that help make this process more accurate, but they are unnecessary.

 Find Your Distance

-With the bore sighting complete, you can now work on zeroing your rifle according to the distance that you feel comfortable shooting at, or at the distance, you will most likely have to shoot at while hunting.
+With the bore sighting complete, you can now work on zeroing your rifle according to the distance you feel comfortable shooting at or at the distance you will most likely have to shoot at while hunting.

-For those hunters that may have to take shots at varying distances while hunting, it is best to zero the rifle at one specific range and then adjust accordingly.
-For example, if you’re working with a long-range rifle scope, you’re going to want to zero it into those ranges you typically use it at.
+For those hunters who may have to take shots at varying distances while hunting, it is best to zero the rifle at one specific range and adjust accordingly.
+For example, if you’re working with a long-range rifle scope, you will want to zero it into those ranges you typically use it at.

-Once zeroed in on 100-yards you can then decide to shoot further and have it zeroed in at 200 or 300-yards or make the necessary adjustments at 100-yards.
+Once zeroed in on 100-yards, you can decide to shoot further and have it zeroed in at 200 or 300 yards or make the necessary adjustments at 100-yards.

-To zero the rifle at a further distance, fire three shots like what was done at 100-yards and make the necessary adjustments on the turrets.
+To zero the rifle further, fire three shots like what was done at 100-yards and make the necessary adjustments on the turrets.
 You should then fire an additional three to five shots to confirm zero.

-Not all ranges are long enough for hunters to shoot out to 200 or 300-yards and so zeroing from 100-yards may be necessary.
-For this, you will need to know the ballistic coefficients and trajectory of the bullet you are using.
+Not all ranges are long enough for hunters to shoot to 200 or 300 yards, so zeroing from 100-yards may be necessary.
+For this, you must know the ballistic coefficients and trajectory of the bullet you are using.
 Most ammunition boxes have that information on the side, or you can use a ballistics calculator.

-Using a .270 Winchester rifle firing Winchester Ballistic Silvertip BST 130-grain bullets.
-The trajectory table for these bullets from the manufacturer states that if the zero of the rifle was at 200-yards then the point of impact at 100-yards will be 1.4” high.
-You can then adjust your scope to shoot at 1.4” above the bullseye of the target.
+Using a .270 Winchester rifle, firing Winchester Ballistic Silvertip BST 130-grain bullets.
+The trajectory table for these bullets from the manufacturer states that if the zero of the rifle were at 200 yards, then the point of impact at 100-yards would be 1.4” high.
+You can then adjust your scope to shoot at 1.4” above the target’s bullseye.

-The information produced on the side of the box only provides the trajectory for one specific zero and therefore a ballistics calculator should be used to determine the point of impact at other distances should you wish to zero your rifle at say 300 or 400-yards.
+The information produced on the side of the box only provides the trajectory for one specific zero.
+Therefore, a ballistics calculator should be used to determine the point of impact at other distances should you wish to zero your rifle at 300 or 400 yards.

 Factors to consider

-When looking at how to sight a rifle scope, it’s crucial to be as accurate as possible, with minimal variation, there are certain factors that need to be considered and accounted for.
+When looking at how to sight a rifle scope, it’s crucial to be as accurate as possible.
+With minimal variation, certain factors need to be considered and accounted for.

 1. Remove human error

-It is the rifle and scope combination that needs to be 100% accurate and for that to happen you need to remove human error.
-This is why the rifle needs to be as steady as possible while firing, and not moving around as you try to steady yourself for a 200-yard free hand shot.
+The rifle and scope combination needs to be 100% accurate, and for that to happen, you need to remove human error.
+This is why the rifle needs to be as steady as possible while firing and not moving around as you try to steady yourself for a 200-yard free-hand shot.

 2. Consistent ammo use

-In essence, you are not only sighting in your rifle and scope but also the ammunition you will be hunting with.
+In essence, you are sighting in your rifle and scope and the ammunition you will be hunting with.
 It does not help to sight in your rifle with a certain weight or brand of bullet and then completely change to different ammunition when you go hunting.

 4. MOA clicks at various distances

 The Minutes of Angle (MOA) system is most used in optical rifle sights.
-Remember the MOA is a unit of angle and not length.
+Remember, the MOA is a unit of angle and not length.
 This means the length the sights move varies depending on the distance, but the MOA is constant.
-You need to take this into consideration when you are adjusting with turrets at different ranges.
+It would be best to consider this when adjusting with turrets at different ranges.

 5. Different ballistics for different brands and grains

-Not all bullets for the same caliber are created equal.
-Bullets of different weights and brands will have different ballistic coefficients; hence they will have different trajectories and points of impact.
-This ties in with using the same bullets for hunting that you used to sight in your rifle.
+Not all bullets of the same caliber are created equal.
+Bullets of different weights and brands will have different ballistic coefficients; hence, they will have different trajectories and points of impact.
+This ties in with using the same bullets for hunting you used to see in your rifle.

 Rifles of the same caliber but different manufacturers may also affect bullet performance.
 Try various weights and brands of bullets to see which is best suited to your rifle.
-Once you have a preferred brand then shoot different weights to see how they perform according to the distance you sighted your rifle into.
+Once you have a preferred brand,, shoot different weights to see how they perform according to the distance you sighted your rifle.

 Practice and practice some more

-Sighting in the rifle is only the first step in the process of preparation before you use it to go hunting.
-Practicing with your rifle will help to eliminate any bad habits such as flinching or snapping at the trigger.
-It will also make you a better hunter knowing how your rifle performs, increasing confidence, and knowing exactly where your bullet will hit.
+Sighting in the rifle is only the first step in the preparation process before you use it to go hunting.
+Practicing with your rifle will help eliminate bad habits such as flinching or snapping at the trigger.
+It will also make you a better hunter, knowing how your rifle performs, increasing confidence, and knowing exactly where your bullet will hit.

 It is every hunter’s responsibility to ensure the most ethical kill of an animal is achieved.
 This can only be done through the correct sighting of the rifle scope and sufficient practice from the hunter.